 The building blocks of a commercial solar system

-A solar system (not like our galactic home) typically consists of the following:
+A commercial solar system typically consists of the following:

 - Solar panels – Solar panels directly harvest energy from the sun using solar cells.
 These panels consist of photovoltaic (PV) modules that include 60 (or more) solar cells.
 PV modules are rated based on their output and their efficiency.
 The more efficient your panels, the more power you collect.
 What’s the highest efficiency for commercially-available panels?
 Currently it’s at about 24%.